-Marian Lyons, MA, M.ès L. (Rouen), PhD (N.U.I.)
+Marian Lyons, MA, M.ès L., PhD (N.U.I.)

-Specialises in Irish migration to Europe, particularly France, in the early modern period, Franco-Irish diplomatic, political and commercial relations in the sixteenth century; Thomas Arthur, MD, of Limerick (1593-1674) and medicine in early modern Ireland; the Kildare dynasty in fifteenth-and sixteenth-century Ireland; women in late medieval and early modern Ireland.
+Irish migration to Europe and migrant experiences on the Continent in the early modern period, with particular emphasis on France and specifically Jacobite migrants in Paris, c.1690-c.1730.
+Franco-Irish diplomatic and political relations in the sixteenth century.
+Ireland's trading associations with France in the early modern era.
+Thomas Arthur, MD, of Limerick (1593-1674).
+The Kildare dynasty in fifteenth- and sixteenth-century Ireland.
+Women in late medieval and early modern Ireland.